alexander-jackson/alexander-jackson.github.io/content/posts/goals-for-2026.md

 discussion with Martin, but these will be more difficult than expanding my managerial skills.

+A concrete goal would be to get both April and Joe promoted.
+They're both great engineers in different ways and Joe is certainly thinking about this in the short term.
+I'd also like to get a pay rise as recognition for my team leadership skills, as that's measurable too.

 ## Creative Output

 I've always loved good quality technical writing, where the author either